 W. Alton Jones Campus

 Located in the western section of Rhode Island just 30 minutes from Providence, the Alton Jones Campus features 2,300 acres of pristine forests, streams, ponds, and a 75-acre lake.
-Alton Jones offers an ideal setting for conferences and retreats; school field trips; team-building for executives and support staff; and summer day, overnight, and teen camps.
+Alton Jones offers an ideal setting for important research projects and field work for classes in environmental sciences.